The 11 crucial moments you wish you could speak fluent Dutch

 Yes, English is widely spoken and understood in the Netherlands, but still, it can’t always be the universal language.

-There are situations where speaking English just won’t do it — here are 11 of them. 👇
+There are situations where speaking English just won’t do it; here are 11 of them. 👇

-1. Any international’s nightmare: the hairdresser
+1. Battling every international’s nightmare: the hairdresser

 Getting lost in translation is what hairdressers all over the world do best, so our precious locks can easily get messy when adding the Dutch language factor into the mix.